viatra/EMF-IncQuery-Addons/cep/README.md

 Roadmap/TODO
 ------------
 * implement the common event processing strategies: chronicle, recent, unrestricted
-* handle ordered case with time windows
+* handle both ordered and unordered cases with time windows
-* handle unordered case
- * either with hierarchical state machines,
- * or with generating every execution path of the state machine based on the operational semantics of the language (preferably)
 * elaborate the JNect demo
 * negotiate the interfaces used between the CEP layer and the EVM
 * make the EventQueue thread-safe in order to enable higher performance via threading